Why YOUR review matters

 Did you just have flashbacks to school book reports and punishing homework?
 There’s no grade, so don’t worry.
 I know, you’re thinking, “Heather, you do the words, and then I read the words.
 I don’t wanna write.”

-Reviews don’t need to be a synopsis of the book or long or, worse, give away the ending.
+Reviews don’t need a synopsis of the book and it's horrible to give away the ending or the twist .
 What other readers want is what YOU thought of it and WHY.
 A few sentences with your honest thoughts makes a big difference to prospective readers and to the author.
+Share what you loved.

 I firmly believe that readers are under no obligation to leave a rating or a review.
 Not ever.
 It’s simply a nice way to say thank you.
 But if you want to support indie authors in niche markets, then reviews are essential.
-JAFF authors need reviews in order to bring out another fabulous book for you to enjoy.
+Authors like me need reviews in order to bring out another fabulous book for you to enjoy.

 You have the power to make that happen!